Employers must respect privacy, and can only access private emails and messages of their staff in limited circumstances.

 Data protection law requires employers to provide detailed information to their employees about their monitoring activities.
 Employers should also have legitimate grounds for the monitoring and avoid unjustified intrusions into employees’ private lives.
 The monitoring of email content from private accounts, for example, would be seen as one of the most intrusive forms of monitoring – and could be very difficult to justify.

-In a recent case the European Court of Human Rights (ECHR) had to determine whether an employer acted lawfully by accessing an employee’s private messages on a business Yahoo Messenger account, where the employer’s rules banned use of the company’s IT systems for private purposes.
+In September 2017 the Grand Chamber of the European Court of Human Rights (ECHR) considered whether an employer acted lawfully by accessing an employee’s private messages on a business Yahoo Messenger account, where the employer’s rules banned use of the company’s IT systems for private purposes.